Xonturis/GreyWard/README.md

 To unlock 1fichier.com files, you need to fill the config file with your API key.
 Don't forget to rename `config.yml.example` to `config.yml`.

+### AllDebrid

+If you are subscribed to AllDebrid, you can enable this parameter in the config file by setting `use-alldebrid` to `true`.

+This will forward every request to AllDebrid to get a direct download link.

+Don't forget to set your alldebrid API key in the config as well.

 License
 =======